Modeling inspiration by others

 - You can also contribute!
 Send us an email and describe your use case and solution.

-If you have gone over all articles on content modeling in this section, you've learned from what it is, why it's important to spend time on it, how to do it step by step, which features from Kontent are suitable for you, and how to model some of the most common or advanced scenarios.
+If you have gone over all articles on content modeling in this section, you've learned what content modeling is, why it's important to spend time on it, how to do it step by step, which features from Kontent.ai are suitable for you, and how to model some of the most common or advanced scenarios.